ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 divided amongst winning local sections

-Local sections submit an annual report and a 1-2 page summary stating which award categories (see Award Criteria) the section wishes to be considered for.
+Local sections submit the nomination worksheet and a 1-2 page summary stating which award categories the section wishes to be considered for.
 Sections may also submit supporting documentation that highlights the section’s most notable accomplishments from the past year.

 These are evaluated by a subcommittee composed of individuals from the Local Sections Committee and ANS Education, Training and Workforce Development Division, which selects the awardees.
 The national Honors and Awards Committee may consult as appropriate.